AUGMXNT/frax-analysis/README.md

 * veFXS Linear Vest Return Model
 * Max Return Calculator and Returns Calculator w/ veFXS
 * Pull in Gauge Voting Results
+* Look at Gauge Stakers and Match to see what their Gauge Voting is